Skip to main content

 Run the function by clicking the play button play_circle

 Documentation of functions and other SA Engine artifacts are stored in the database as well.
-You can query the database about the documentation of a function named myfunction by evaluating doc("myfunction").
-The doc() function returns the documentation of the function as a string.
+You can query the database about the documentation of a function fn by calling doc('fn').
+It returns the documentation of a function as a string.

 Example:

 You can edit the examples in the tutorial.
-Try changing sqrt to sin!
+Try changing sin to tan.

 You can enter several OSQL statements by separating them with a ;.